 Tormenting thoughts grow the more you feed them.
 Rebelling against them, which will make you temporarily uncomfortable, will bring about lasting freedom.
 I want to show you how to do this.

 The decisions you make today have an impact on the quality of your future.
 What you watch, listen to, read, think and talk about shapes your mind, attitude, perspective and emotions.
 Everything you do is either bringing you closer to your ideal life or farther from it.
 When you become intentional and make decisions that make a difference, you will see big payoffs.

 A Beautiful Life

 I’m in the process of creating a course on becoming emotionally and relationally stable.
-I strongly believe that these two areas are the foundation to a beautiful life.
+I strongly believe that these two areas are the foundation of a beautiful life.

 Thank about it.
-If you ask anyone what the most important things are in life they will relate back to their emotional health (happiness, peace, fulfillment, contentment, satisfaction) and relationships (marriage, parenting, friends).
+If you ask anyone what the most important things are in life they will relate back to their emotional health (happiness, peace, fulfilment, contentment, satisfaction) and relationships (marriage, parenting, friends).